react-native-datetimepicker/datetimepicker/README.md

 List of possible values for iOS (maps to [preferredDatePickerStyle](https://developer.apple.com/documentation/uikit/uidatepicker/3526124-preferreddatepickerstyle?changes=latest_minor&language=objc))

 - `"default"` - Automatically pick the best style available for the current platform & mode.
-- `"spinner"` - the usual appearance with a wheel from which you choose values
+- `"spinner"` - the usual pre-iOS 14 appearance with a wheel from which you choose values
 - `"compact"` - Affects only iOS 14 and later.
 Will fall back to "spinner" if not supported.
 - `"inline"` - Affects only iOS 14 and later.
 Will fall back to "spinner" if not supported.